apache/nuttx/configs/nucleo-l496zg/README.txt

 SDIO
 ----
-  To test the SD performace one can use a SparkFun microSD Sniffer from https://www.sparkfun.com/products/9419 or similar board and connect it as follows:
+  To test the SD performance one can use a SparkFun microSD Sniffer from https://www.sparkfun.com/products/9419 or similar board and connect it as follows: